DESI forecast for Dark Matter-Neutrino interactions using EFTofLSS: Conclusion

 Our conclusion is therefore that under conservative assumptions for the least-constrained nuisance parameters, namely the counterterms and stochastic contributions, EFTofLSS is currently not able to significantly improve constraints on dark matter models with suppressed small scale structure.
 However, our optimistic forecast indicates that the constraining power could in principle be greatly improved with a better understanding of these parameters, as illustrated by Figs.~\ref{fig:cdmfid-variations} and \ref{fig:idmfid-variations}.
 The inclusion of higher-order statistics---like the bispectrum---may help in breaking degeneracies between DM parameters and stochastic parameters or counterterms, and is left for a future study.

 \acknowledgments The authors would like to thank Felix Kahlh{\"o}fer for useful discussions.
 The authors gratefully acknowledge the computing time provided to them on the high-performance computer Lichtenberg at the NHR Center NHR4CES@TUDa, funded by the German Federal Ministry of Education and Research (BMBF) and the Hessian Ministry of Science and Research, Art and Culture (HMWK).
 JL and MM acknowledge support from the DFG grant LE 3742/8-1.
 Some tests of the likelihood were performed with computing resources granted by RWTH Aachen University under projects \texttt{thes1654} and \texttt{rwth1389}.
 SC acknowledges support by the Science and Technology Facilities Council (grant number ST/W001225/1).
+The authors gratefully acknowledge the computing time provided to them at the NHR Center NHR4CES at RWTH Aachen University (project number p0021792).
+This is funded by the Federal Ministry of Education and Research, and the state governments participating on the basis of the resolutions of the GWK for national high performance computing at universities (www.nhr-verein.de/unsere-partner).